adhi729/test-app/README.md

 This assignment is meant to assess the basic concepts of React like development of reusable components components and implementing them following well-known React.js workflows (such as Flux or Redux) and optimizing components for maximum performance across a vast array of web-capable devices and browsers.

 You'll be given an existing react application.
-The Assignment reqires you to understand the code and Fill in the blanks.
+This Assignment reqires you to understand the `starter code` and build on it.
 Have a look at `/components/Pad.tsx: 15L`.
 This will be, most of what you'll be doing.

     submitForm = (event: any) => {